 Parents/guardians are required to complete a minimum of 20 hours of volunteer service to the school per family (10 hours for single parent households) if receiving tuition assistance.
 Hours will be tracked independently by parents/guardians and submitted electronically at the end of each school year.
 If no hours are completed or submitted, future tuition assistance may be reduced or held.

 Our scholarship program is designed to honor students who demonstrate the qualities of a Kennedy Catholic High School student; leading the way in learning, faith and leadership.
 Kennedy Catholic offers merit-based scholarships that do not require any demonstrated financial need.
-Our goal is to ensure that an education at Kennedy Catholic High School is accessible to all who desire it.
+Students are notified of scholarship awards in their acceptance letters.

-All prospective freshman are automatically considered for Leading Lancer Scholarships provided the application for admissions was submitted prior to the deadline.
+All prospective freshman are automatically considered for Leading Lancer Scholarships provided the application for admissions is submitted prior to the deadline.
 During the scholarship review process the following will be considered:

 - Admission application student essay